pegros/PEG_LIST/help/sfpegListCmp.md

 _Notes_:
-* When handling SObjects with different Name fields (e.g. Title, Subject and standard Name) as results of a same SOSL query, you may specify `{"useName":true}` as `title` property to automatically set the tile title as the proper Name field value depending on the SObject.
+* When handling SObjects with different Name fields (e.g. Title, Subject and standard Name) as results of a same SOSL query, you may specify `"title":{"useName":true}` to automatically set the tile title with the proper Name field value depending on the SObject.
 Alternatively, you may define custom fields with exactly same names on the different SObjects.
 * If the `ObjectIcon` value returned by the SOSL search is empty or incorrect, you may need to define a custom tab for the custom object for the Apex logic to find it or register the actual